Taking Care of Your Heart: Everyday Habits That Can Help

 A. Diet

 If a blockage occurs in an artery that carries blood to the heart, it causes a heart attack.
 If a blockage occurs in an artery that carries blood to the brain, it causes a stroke.
-A heart-healthy diet, however, helps keep your arteries clear and your blood flowing freely.
+A heart-healthy diet helps support normal cholesterol levels, blood pressure, and metabolic health.

 B. Maintain a Healthy Body Weight